About experiential learning

 Empirical research

-Research involves data collection and analysis or laboratory or studio projects.
+Research involves data collection and analysis in a laboratory or field setting.

 Explore opportunities